phseiff/gender-render/CONTRIBUTING.md

 ## In general

 In general, any contribution (issue as well as pull request) is appreciated, but the chance of them bearing fruits and not being rejected drastically increases if you follow the aforementioned set of standards.
+However, please be aware that not every contribution can be guaranteed to make it into the code/ the specification for many reasons, such as differences in vision and perspective;
+I will, however, be committed to making sure that contributions don't get rejected at frustratingly or unnecessary late stages of their development to the fullest extend possible.

 ## Further reading